-3. The member shall have passed such local equivalents in the country of the examinations specified in Part 3 of Appendix 1 of these regulations as the Admissions and Licensing Committee shall from time to time specify as acceptable.
+- 2. The member shall have passed such local equivalents in the country of the examinations specified in Part 3 of Appendix 1 of these regulations as the Admissions and Licensing Committee shall from time to time specify as acceptable. - 3.
+In exceptional circumstances, the requirements of paragraphs 1 and 2 of Appendix 2 may be waived, varied or suspended at the direction of the Admissions and Licensing Committee in its absolute discretion.

-4. In exceptional circumstances, the requirements of paragraphs 1, 2 and 3 of Appendix 2 may be waived, varied or suspended at the direction of the Admissions and Licensing Committee in its absolute discretion.
+Additional Practising Regulations for the Republic of Ireland

-Additional Practising Regulations for the Republic of Ireland agent, in relation to a person, means any person (including an employee) who acts on that person's behalf;
+Annex 2 to The Chartered Certified Accountants' Global Practising Regulations 2003 agent, in relation to a person, means any person (including an employee) who acts on that person's behalf;